scipy/scipy/doc/source/tutorial/linalg.rst

 plus some other more advanced ones not contained in ``numpy.linalg``.

-Another advantage of using ``scipy.linalg`` over ``numpy.linalg`` is that it is always compiled with BLAS/LAPACK support, while for numpy this is optional.
-Therefore, the scipy version might be faster depending on how numpy was installed.
+Another advantage of using ``scipy.linalg`` over ``numpy.linalg`` is that it is always compiled with BLAS/LAPACK support, while for NumPy this is optional.
+Therefore, the SciPy version might be faster depending on how NumPy was installed.

 Therefore, unless you don't want to add ``scipy`` as a dependency to your ``numpy`` program, use ``scipy.linalg`` instead of ``numpy.linalg``.